 As I learned, and my medical team confirmed, freedom of movement in labor is a great way to take control of your pain and “use gravity to help your baby come down and increase the size and shape of your pelvis.”

-So, by God, if I had to have my baby by induced labor 3 weeks early, I was going to move!
+By God, if I had to have my baby by induced labor 3 weeks early, I was going to move!

 Advocate for Yourself

 As soon as I checked into the hospital, I said to the nurse, “I need wireless monitors.
 I want to walk.”
-That’s how I’d learned you prevent induced labors from stalling–standing and moving.
-I had to have these monitors.

 “That won’t happen until morning,” she assured me, but I insisted.
 I needed them in my room.
 I had to know they were there.